-2005 Town Comprehensive Plan
+2003 Town Comprehensive Plan

-The 2005 Orangetown Comprehensive plan supports traffic calming and road safety.
-One objective of the 2005 Plan is to provide sidewalks and promote traffic calming measures in the hamlet centers to enhance pedestrian safety (Nyack was not part of the Village at that point and there has not been identification of a Comprehensive Plan for the former Village).
-Another important topic discussed was maximizing parking opportunities and providing additional parking in hamlets and working with the County to promote park-and-ride options in order to reduce the number of vehicles on the major commuter roads (Page II-4 - Transportation and infrastructure).
+The 2003 Orangetown Comprehensive Plan supports achieving balanced transport environments and road safety.
+One objective of that Plan is to provide sidewalks and promote traffic calming measures in hamlet centers to enhance pedestrian safety (South Nyack was not part of Orangetown at that point and no Comprehensive Plan has been identified for the former Village).
+Another objective in the 2003 Plan was maximizing parking opportunities and providing additional parking in hamlets and working with the County to promote park-and-ride options in order to reduce the number of vehicles on major commuter roads (Page II-4 - Transportation & Infrastructure).